Updated on February 21, 2023.

 The ideal way to solve your customers’ pain points depends largely on where you are in the sales process.

-Industry-specific pain points are leveraged during your broader marketing campaigns to lure in new business, and customer-specific pain points must be addressed at the demo phase or pitch stage to close the deal.
+Industry-specific pain points are leveraged during your broader marketing campaigns to lure in new business, and customer-specific pain points must be addressed during the demo phase or pitch stage to close the deal.

 Use pain points during paid search campaigns and SEO